Objective: Identifying and correcting AP out of Balances

 Accounts Payable information will only be relevant to associations set to Accrual A/P. These settings can be reviewed in the Association List by adding the columns for A/P Cash.
 The results will be True or false.
 True means Cash A/P while False means Accrual A/P.

 Example: Accrual Accounting Method and Accrual A/P. The additional columns can be seen in the background while the edit screen is in the foreground.

-Financial outs will be identified on the Financial Summary screen or when you compare reports against the balance sheet.
-If you see an outage on the Financial Summary screen, start by refreshing that period and the period prior to confirm which period contains the root issue.
+Financial outs will be identified on the Financial Summary screen or when you compare reports against the Balance Sheet.
+If you see an outage on the Financial Summary screen, start by refreshing that period and the period prior to confirming which period contains the root issue.

 In this case, there appear to be two different out.
 Common causes are A/P Audit screen changes causing invoices to be recorded as being paid in a period before the expense exists or GL entries made to the A/P code in error.
 Both are incorporated into the below example.

 The easiest way to troubleshoot is to narrow down the day the out occurred by comparing your A/P Report against the Balance Sheet and identifying which day they no longer match.